Guidelines for Teaching Assistants

 You will spend most of the recitation time working problems.
 Begin by writing the problem number, its page in the text, and (except in the case of lengthy word problems) the full statement of the problem.
 Make the notes self-contained.
 For example, when assigning letters to quantities in application problems write out clearly what each letter means.
 A more complicated problem can be broken into a sequence of steps; begin each step by a written statement of what you are trying to accomplish.

 Omitting details.
 It is important not to spend an entire class on just a few problems, unless they are really important and illustrate all the techniques of the past week's lecture.
-If a question does not appear to be of general interest or promises to take too much time, ask the student to stop after class.
-If you get stuck on a problem postpone it until the next class, but do not forget about it in the meantime.
+If a question does not appear to be of general interest or promises to take too much time, ask the student to stop by after class.
+If you get stuck on a problem you may postpone it until the next class, but do not forget about it in the meantime.
 Be sure you can solve it the next time around.
-It is also permissible to omit routine computation-but be sure that it truly is routine computation and clearly indicate where you are making omissions.
-Time is frequently saved by ``setting a problem up" and leaving the rest to the student.
+It is also permissible to omit routine computation, but be sure that it truly is routine computation and clearly indicate where you are making omissions.
+Time is frequently saved by "setting a problem up" and leaving the rest to the students.
 This should never be done on key problems.
 It is permissible if a similar problem has already been solved in the same period.

 Duplicated solutions to quizzes might help save time.
-Hand out the solutions first; then the students can look at them while you pass back the quizzes.
-This is not a good technique to use on the key problem described above.
+Hand out the solutions first, then the students can look at them while you pass back the quizzes.
+Note that this is not a good technique to use on the key problem described above.
 Students gain something from actually seeing the problem worked.

 Recitations are extensions of the lecture, not merely problem sessions.
 When appropriate, or in difficult sections, devote some time to a summary of the material covered in the lecture.
 Outline the most important techniques and results.
 If a lack of understanding of a basic concept becomes evident, several minutes reviewing essential theory is well spent.